-Social Media: The Eastern High School Athletic department will use twitter to help promote and communicate topics within the athletic department.
+- Social Media: The Eastern High School Athletic department will use twitter to help promote and communicate topics within the athletic department.
 Follow us on twitter @ EHS_AD.
-We will post game cancelations, changes, update of contests and other information throughout the school year.
+We will post game cancellations, changes, update of contests and other information throughout the school year.
 Student/athletes are expected to represent themselves in a positive manner at all times on social media sites.
-Athletes that bring a negative representation to Eastern High School or their representatives, through social media may face discipline action from the athletic department and/ or coach.
+Athletes that bring a negative representation to Eastern High School or their representatives, through social media may face disciplinary action from the athletic department and/ or coach.
 The use of foul language, showing displeasure for a coach or teammate through the various social media outlets is not acceptable.
 The use of a personal device in a locker room is not acceptable at any time.
 Using such device could result in discipline by the school administration and or the coach.

 EASTERN HIGH SCHOOL ATHLETIC AWARDS CRITERIA

 This section indicates the guidelines set by the Athletic Council for each athlete to earn a Varsity Letter as well as earning an Athletic letter jacket.
 In addition to the criteria set forth for a Varsity letter, the coach must also recommend a Varsity letter be awarded.
 The official athletic award jacket shall be purple background with bright gold trim and lettering.
 Jacket awards shall have cloth sleeves or vinyl/leather sleeves at the athletes choice.
 Athletes completing two sports during their freshman year, or repeat a sport by the end of their sophomore year will receive graduation numerals for their jacket.
 Jackets will be ordered through the athletic office by our preferred vendor on select days after fall and winter sports.
 Athletes earning conference championships, Sectional Championships or beyond, as well as State qualifiers will be given a recognition patch.
 Any athlete that is selected first-team all state will also be recognized with a patch for their jacket.
-Throughout the school year through the Athletic Department.
-A representative will be here during each lunch at the conclusion of the fall and winter sports seasons and during free physical night, to take orders for letter jacket purchases.
+Throughout the school year through the Athletic Department,a representative will be here during each lunch at the conclusion of the fall and winter sports seasons and during free physical night, to take orders for letter jacket purchases.
 Additional patches, numbers etc may be ordered at full price of the student.
 A student has the following options in receiving their athletic jackets:

 Students earning their first letter may purchase an athletic jacket through the athletic department for 100% of the cost of the jacket and begin wearing it at any time.

 Students earning their fourth varsity certificate by the end of their junior year, may purchase their jacket for 25% of the cost of the jacket.

 The athletic department will honor one of the preceding options only one time during a student’s high school career.